ChrisScarred/misty2py/readme.md

 - `battery_printer.py` - this script prints Misty's battery status every 250 ms for the duration specified as the second CLI argument in seconds (optional, defaults to 2 seconds).
 - `listening_expression.py` - this script contains a simple expression that makes Misty appear to be listening.
+- `angry_expression.py` - this script contains a simple expression that makes Misty appear to be angry.

 ### Instructions for running the example skills